J-SUPHA/J-SUPHA/README.md

 <br></br>
 <br></br>

+## About me
 <p align="center">
-Below is are the titles of my two favorite movies.
+I love sports with some of favorites being Muay Thai and Basketball and below are my two favorite movies.
 MoneyBall and Imitation Game.
 </p>

 <div id="header" align="center">